tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

     * `Response.status` from the controlled vocabulary (e.g. RUN_HAS_RESULT, EXTERNAL_PREREQUISITES_NOT_MET),
     * `Response.result` as required by status and `Test Type`, and
     * a `Response.comment` that is `bdq:NotEmpty`.
-  * Optionally wrap/serialize as RDF assertions (`bdqffdq:Assertion`) or as W3C Annotations, as that representation choice is outside the Test itself.
+  * Optionally wrap/serialize as RDF assertions (`bdqffdq:Response`) or as W3C Annotations, as that representation choice is outside the Test itself.

 * Present results to users and/or downstream processes
   * This could be as simple as logging, or as complex as a dashboard or API response (e.g., BDQEmail).